Skip to main content

 Assessment criteria, excellent (5)

-Excellent performance in all elements of the course: shows interest and motivation in individual and team activities and assignments, fully applies and clearly articulates concepts and information both verbally and in writing.
-The student is able to support his/her argument with references to the recommended reading and lecture content.
+The student demonstrates interest and motivation in individual and team activities and assignments, fully applies and clearly articulates concepts and information both verbally and in writing.
+The student is able to support their arguments with references to the recommended reading and lecture content.
 Excellent presentation delivery and analysis.

 Assessment methods and criteria